 Discussed in Epsiode 1, dismissed in Episode 3.

-Discussed in Episodes 2, 4, 8, and 9.
-How stuff is categorised and prejudiced was the focus of Episode 2, and how our understanding is an emotion was discussed generally in Episode 4, and more specifically in Episode 8, and how we use these emotions to categorise people and ourselves was described in Episode 9.
+Discussed in Episodes 2, 4, 8 and 9.
+How stuff is categorised and prejudiced was the focus of Episode 2 and how our understanding is an emotion was discussed generally in Episode 4, and more specifically in Episode 8, and how we use these emotions to categorise people and ourselves was described in Episode 9.

 Postmodern is a bit of a misnomer to me.
 Since every modern generation grows up under tangibly different cultural conditions, each generation's modernity is brand new and unique.
 Also, the word post-modern means very different things in different contexts (e.g. in literature or painted art, Modern and Postmodern signifies genres).